NebulousLabs/Sia/Developers.md

 }

-In the example, a panic is called for incorrect use of the function, but only in panic mode.
+In the example, a panic is called for incorrect use of the function, but only in debug mode.
 This failure will be invisible in production code, but the code will have higher performace because the code should never fail anyway.

 ---------------------------